-Office Hours: By appointment any time mutually agreeable; Tuesday and Thursday 12:00 p.m. - 12:45 p.m.; 2:30-3:30.
+Office Hours: By appointment any time mutually agreeable; Tuesday and Thursday 2:30 - 3:30 p.m..
 Email messages sent Monday to Thursday will be responded to within 48 hours.
 Emails sent on Fridays before 12 noon will be responded to by 4 p.m. the same day.
 Emails sent after 12 noon on Fridays will be responded to by the end of the workday the following Monday.